rlugojr/linkurious-enterprise-manual/edit/README.md

 # Edit

-In this chapter, we will learn to edit, add or remove nodes or edges to our graph.
+In this chapter, we will learn to edit, add and remove nodes or edges to our graph.